Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 Because that's how they get you.

-And then people are going, boo-boom.
+And then people are going, boom, boom.

-Now you're arguing, debating about a topic that has no solution, using a bunch of words that are made up that have no meaning.
+Now you're arguing, debating about a topic that has no solution using a bunch of words that are made up that have no meaning.

 It's insane.